Last Updated: October 2019

 While there are no specific barriers to market entry, gaining access to reimbursement can present a significant challenge for companies with innovative therapies.
 Another challenge is the certification according to the 2017 Medical Device Regulation, which presents a set of issues: bottleneck for certification due to lack of notified bodies (a real threat to the existence of around 30% of the smaller companies on the market, including potential distribution partners) and a general wariness of new projects and partnerships among distributors of medical devices (until they fully understand how the new regulations will impact their businesses).

 The central procurement agency in Austria is the “Bundesbeschaffung GmbH”, a limited liability company owned by the Ministry of Finance.
 Follow this link for more detailed information: http://www.bbg.gv.at/english/about-the-fpa/

 There are three thresholds to keep in mind when considering public tenders:

-There are no restrictions barring U.S. companies from participating in these tenders, but expect to be asked to demonstrate the capacity reliably fulfill the contract.
-The most common way to establish that is to have your company’s eligibility assessed by The Austrian Register of Tenderers (ANKÖ) and be included in their database: https://www.ankoe.at/en/homepage.html
+There are no restrictions barring U.S. companies from participating in these tenders, but expect to be asked to demonstrate the capacity to reliably fulfill the contract.
+The most common way to establish this is to have your company’s eligibility assessed by the Austrian Register of Tenderers (ANKÖ) and be included in their database: https://www.ankoe.at/en/homepage.html